TonyRiches17/se_project_final/README.md

 Figma is a web based program that allows coders and designers to interact with each other for the purposes of collaborating on a project together.
 You can find the link to the Figma project below.

+## Conclusion

+This project was successfully and completely implented to search news articles and filter their relavance from your search query.
+After successful registration and login, you are able to successfully save articles to your profile.
+As a future implementation, a backend shall be created to keep track of your articles for persistence.

 * [Link to the project on Figma](https://www.figma.com/design/3ottwMEhlBt95Dbn8dw1NH/Your-Final-Project?node-id=22618-1233&t=zgmwNaeN8mY7r7oZ-0)

 * [Link to the repository](https://github.com/TonyRiches17/se_project_final.git)